Offline-online approximation of multiscale eigenvalue problems with random defects: Introduction

-The combined challenges of randomness and multiscale features have been tackled in several studies, often in the MC context and based on different multiscale methods. \cite{MR3605827} constructs so-called gamblets -- hierarchical basis functions that enable sparse and orthogonal multiresolution decomposition. \cite{MR3118248} considers multilevel MC methods for problems with several, separated scales.
-In \cite{MR3649314}, the authors present a finite element-based hierarchical MC method for problems with periodic multiscale coefficients generated from an ergodic dynamical system acting on a probability space. \cite{MR3301304} combines multiscale model reduction with data-driven approaches to obtain a reduced dimensional system in both physical and stochastic aspects.
+The combined challenges of randomness and multiscale features have been tackled in several studies, often in the MC context and based on different multiscale methods.
+In \cite{MR3605827}, the authors construct so-called gamblets -- hierarchical basis functions that enable sparse and orthogonal multiresolution decomposition.
+The work in \cite{MR3118248} considers multilevel MC methods for problems with several, separated scales.
+In \cite{MR3649314}, a finite element-based hierarchical MC method is presented for problems with periodic multiscale coefficients generated by an ergodic dynamical system acting on a probability space.
+Multiscale model reduction is combined with data-driven approaches in \cite{MR3301304} to obtain a reduced dimensional system in both physical and stochastic aspects.
 In \cite{MR3264336}, the authors propose a Multiscale Finite Element Method with a deterministic multiscale basis by taking into account the perturbative nature of the random coefficients, which have a similar structure as our model below.
 Very recently, \cite{elasmi2024neuralnumericalhomogenizationbased} suggests a combination of the LOD with neural networks for an efficient evaluation of the coefficient-to-basis map for general parametrized multiscale problems, that might be applicable in the random case as well.
 All the aforementioned works primarily consider the source problem.
 With regard to the eigenvalue problem, \cite{MR4027848} combines operator-adapted wavelets (gamblets) with hierarchical subspace correction to efficiently block-diagonalize the operator and refine solutions across scales.
-The algorithm computes eigenpairs through coarse-to-fine corrections in a multigrid fashion. \cite{MR4028792} uses a preconditioned inverse iteration with an optimal multigrid solver to efficiently compute approximations of the localized low-energy eigenstates to a linear random Schr\"odinger operator.
+The algorithm computes eigenpairs through coarse-to-fine corrections in a multigrid fashion.
+A preconditioned inverse iteration with an optimal multigrid solver is used in \cite{MR4028792} to efficiently compute approximations of the localized low-energy eigenstates to a linear random Schr\"odinger operator.
 Note that we cannot expect such localized eigenstates in our setting.

 Here, we study the elliptic eigenvalue problem with perturbed coefficients